-1 (c) the interaction of wolves with livestock and livestock mortality caused by wolves;

-- 2 (d) wildlife conservation; - 3 (e) administration; and - 4 (f) fundraising. - 5 (4) The board is designated as a quasi-judicial board for the purposes of 2-15-124.
-Notwithstanding the 6 provisions of 2-15-124(1), the governor is not required to appoint an attorney to serve as a member of the board. - 7 (5) The board is allocated to the department of livestock for administrative purposes only as provided 8 in 2-15-121. - 9 (6) The board shall adopt rules to implement the provisions of 2-15-3110 through 2-15-3114 and 81-1-110 through 81-1-112."
+- 1 (a) the raising of livestock in Montana; - 2 (b) livestock marketing, valuations, sales, or breeding associations; - 3 (c) the interaction of wolves with livestock and livestock mortality caused by wolves; - 4 (d) wildlife conservation; - 5 (e) administration; and - 6 (f) fundraising. - 7 (4) The board is designated as a quasi-judicial board for the purposes of 2-15-124.
+Notwithstanding the 8 provisions of 2-15-124(1), the governor is not required to appoint an attorney to serve as a member of the board. - 9 (5) The board is allocated to the department of livestock for administrative purposes only as provided in 2-15-121. - 11 (6) The board shall adopt rules to implement the provisions of 2-15-3110 through 2-15-3114 and 81-1-110 through 81-1-112."

-- 12 Section 4.
-Section 2-15-3113, MCA, is amended to read: - 13 "2-15-3113.
+- Section 4.
+Section 2-15-3113, MCA, is amended to read: - 15 "2-15-3113.
 Additional powers and duties of livestock loss board.
-(1) The livestock loss board shall: - 14 (a) process claims; - 15 (b) seek information necessary to ensure that claim documentation is complete; - (c) provide payments authorized by the board for confirmed and probable livestock losses, along with a written explanation of payment; - (d) submit monthly and annual reports to the board of livestock summarizing claims and expenditures and the results of action taken on claims and maintain files of all claims received, including supporting documentation: - (e) provide information to the board of livestock regarding appealed claims and implement any decision by the board; - (f) prepare the annual budget for the board; and - (g) provide proper documentation of staff time and expenditures. - (2) The livestock loss board may enter into an agreement with any Montana tribe, if the tribe has adopted a wolf management plan for reservation lands that is consistent with the state wolf management plan, to provide that tribal lands within reservation boundaries are eligible for mitigation grants pursuant to 2-15-3111 and that livestock losses on tribal lands within reservation boundaries are eligible for reimbursement payments pursuant to 2-15-3112. - 29 to 2-15-3112. - (3) The livestock loss board shall:
+(1) The livestock loss board shall: - 16 (a) process claims; - 17 (b) seek information necessary to ensure that claim documentation is complete; - (c) provide payments authorized by the board for confirmed and probable livestock losses, along witha written explanation of payment; - (d) submit monthly and annual reports to the board of livestock summarizing claims and expenditures and the results of action taken on claims and maintain files of all claims received, including supporting documentation: - (e) provide information to the board of livestock regarding appealed claims and implement any decision by the board; - (f) prepare the annual budget for the board; and - 26 (g) provide proper documentation of staff time and expenditures. - (2) The livestock loss board may enter into an agreement with any Montana tribe, if the tribe has adopted a wolf management plan for reservation lands that is consistent with the state wolf management plan, to provide that tribal lands within reservation boundaries are eligible for mitigation grants pursuant to 2-15-3111 and that livestock losses on tribal lands within reservation boundaries are eligible for reimbursement payments pursuant

+1 to 2-15-3112.

+2 (3) The livestock loss board shall: